Supermalt

 Supermalt is a non-alcoholic, caffeine-free malt drink that was originally developed for the Nigerian Army in 1972.
-It has a high content of B vitamins, minerals and nutrients, and has a balance of carbohydrates that supposedly allow instant absorption.
-It is dark brown in colour and has a sweet flavour.
-Supermalt may be purchased in 330ml glass bottles, or cans, sold individually or in their respective six-packs.
+It has a high content of B vitamins, minerals and nutrients, and carbohydrates.
 Supermalt is now produced by Royal Unibrew A/S in Denmark.
-It is most popular among the African and African-Caribbean community.
+It is most popular among the African and Afro-Caribbean community.

 Production

 Non-alcoholic malt drinks can be made by either the traditional brewing method, where barley is steeped into malt and then brewed into a creamy, rich consistency, or made like a soft drink by using malt extract.
 Supermalt uses traditional brewing skills for all its non-alcoholic batches.

 The main difference between non-alcoholic malt drinks and non-alcoholic beers is that malt drinks are usually sweet and always dark in color.
 The sweet notes are a combination of naturally occurring glucose, fructose, saccharose, maltose and maltotriose.

 Various products of Supermalt are sold worldwide in more than 70 countries, and are mostly popular among the African and African-Caribbean communities in the UK.
 The primary consumer target group for malt drinks is the African-Caribbean population, which represents more than 1 million people in the UK, London being the largest single European market for malt drinks.